noCaptchaAi/docs/docs/en/image/ImageToText.md

 :::

-# ocrID
+# ocrID: All Supported Site variations
-# All Supported ocrID for Extension and API
+## For Extension and API

 | ID: required    | Cost        | Method: required | Sample                  |
 |-------|-------------|--------|-------------------------|